 Another guided adventure consists of hopping in an ATV and traversing uncharted territory with your family.
 By booking one of these trips with a company like Kipu Ranch Adventures you’ll have fun bumping and bopping around in an all-terrain vehicle while catching glimpses of views on private land that even kama‘aina (Hawai‘i residents) don’t get to see.

 Maybe your kids have sea legs.
 If so, then a sailing adventure around the Na Pali Coast is the way to go.
 Make a game of spotting dolphins, turtles and flying fish while you journey to these inaccessible parts of the island.
-Companies like Blue Dolphin Charters also offer safe opportunities to snorkel along the way.

 5) Kilauea Point Wildlife Refuge